action.skip

 The Service Graph is updated every 5 minutes.

-To view usage details for a NAT Gateway
+To view usage details for an individual NAT Gateway

 1. Log in to the Megaport Portal and choose Services.